Generating the Dark Matter mass from the QCD vacuum: A new approach to the Dark Matter-Baryon coincidence problem: Conclusion

 \section{Conclusion}

 In this letter, we address the comparable masses issue of the coincidence problem with a new mechanism.
-Through a strongly coupled chiral theory with a small vacuum misalignment induced by QCD, we demonstrate how colorless dark matter acquires a mass of $\mathcal{O}(\Lambda_{\rm QCD})$ from the QCD vacuum.
+Through a strongly coupled chiral theory with a small vacuum misalignment induced by QCD, we demonstrate how a colorless dark matter can acquire an $\mathcal{O}(\Lambda_{\rm QCD})$ mass from the QCD vacuum.
 Our approach establishes a deep connection between the dark sector and the QCD sector through the rich structure of strong dynamics.

-The direct consequences of the idea are $\mathcal{O}(1)$ GeV dark baryons, along with dark pions and dark photons, also around the QCD scale.
-It provides additional motivation to look for light hidden bosons in future beam-dump experiments.
-With an upper bound set by cosmology, the relevant parameter space can be thoroughly explored.
+The direct consequences of this framework are $\mathcal{O}(1)$ GeV asymmetric dark baryon dark matter, accompanied by dark pions and a composite QCD axion, with a unique scale $f_D$ of dark color governing all relevant couplings.
+We find a finite parameter space under current experimental constraints, which can be explored in the future.

 Through this work, we aim to open a new direction in BSM model-building by exploring how strongly coupled theories can play a new role in the dark sector.
 What we present is just an example of realizing the key conditions in Eq.~\eqref{condition}.
 While similar efforts have been made to address the hierarchy problem, we believe the idea can be advanced in diverse ways.
 We are aware that there are some assumptions due to a lack of knowledge about strong dynamics, but with new developments in first-principles calculations, we look forward to understanding them better.